topmonks/app-auth-action/README.md

 GitHub action for GitHub App authentication.
 It generates an auth token from app's private key to be used in some another workflow's step.

+> There already exists public action for this scenario.
+The reason for this action is I don't consider safe to send private key of the app to some external code which I don't control.

 ## Usage

 Put `topmonks/app-auth-action@<VERSION>` into `uses` key of the step.